eyemotif/eyebot/README.md

 - `!commands`: Displays all the commands a user is able to execute.
 - `!pronouns`: Displays all joined users' names and pronouns.
 - `!topic`: Displays the stream's topic.
-- `!<info-command>`: Displays the body of the info command ([Info Commands](#info-commands)).
+- `!<info-command>`: Displays the body of the info command (see [Info Commands](#info-commands)).

 ### Info Commands

 Info Commands are a way to create channel-specific commands.
-Currently, Info Commands just display strings, in the future there'll be more complicated formatting and different variables to use.
+Currently, Info Commands just display strings, but in the future there'll be more complicated formatting and different variables to use.

 ## Moderator Commands